muchcreative/Single-Stock-EDA-Example/README.md

 High volatilities, high kurtosises, and fat-tail distributions are the enemy of stock trading machine learning models.
 Let's try to analyze these problems and understand how to create features for models to recognize these black-swan events for a single stock.

-I am assuming you already have the OHLCV data for a single stock.
+I am assuming you already have the adjusted OHLCV data for a single stock.
 If you do not have this data, look into my other repositories for how to build a rotating stock dataset.
 You will also need market data for part 4 below.

 This is an excerpt from one of my stock machine learning programs.